Spirit Riding Free: Home media

-Spirit Riding Free: Season 1–4, containing all of the episodes from seasons 1–4, was released on DVD on June 5, 2018, by Universal Pictures Home Entertainment and grossed $665,476.
+Spirit Riding Free: Season 1–4, containing all of the episodes from seasons 1–4, was released on DVD on June 5, 2018, by Universal Pictures Home Entertainment and grossed $668,194.
 On September 24, 2019, Universal released Spirit Riding Free: Season 5–8, containing all of the episodes from seasons 5–8 on DVD.
 The series is also scheduled for DVD releases in the UK, France, Italy, and Germany.
-Spirit Riding Free: Spirit Of Christmas was released on DVD on November 11, 2021, and grossed $26,355 in home video sales.
+Spirit Riding Free: Spirit Of Christmas was released on DVD on November 11, 2021, and grossed $27,614 in home video sales.

 Film adaptation and web series

 On October 7, 2019, DreamWorks Animation announced that a feature film based on the series was in development scheduled for a theatrical release on May 14, 2021.
 It was produced by DreamWorks Animation and released by Universal Pictures.
 The film was directed by Elaine Bogan and co-directed by Ennio Torresan Jr. in their feature directorial debuts, and written by the developer of the series, Aury Wallington, and produced by Karen Foster.
-The film was produced on a lower budget and made by a different animation studio outside of DreamWorks, similar to Captain Underpants: The First Epic Movie.
+The film was produced on a lower budget and made by a different animation studio outside of their Glendale studio, similar to Captain Underpants: The First Epic Movie in 2017.
 On November 10, 2020, the film's title was announced as Spirit Untamed, with a new release date of June 4, 2021.

 Spirit & Friends (2022–2023)

-On February 9, 2022, DreamWorks announced a new series Spirit & Friends inspired by the characters from Spirit Riding Free, which taking place in setting of Spirit Untamed and release has begun on YouTube on February 12.
+On February 9, 2022, DreamWorks announced a new series Spirit & Friends inspired by the characters from Spirit Riding Free, which takes place in the setting of Spirit Untamed and release has begun on YouTube on February 12.